 A building in Qualcomm's headquarters in San Diego (southern California, USA)

 Since the beginning of the year, Intel's stock price has fallen nearly 60%, from approximately $50/share to about $21/share.
 However, Intel's current market value is still approximately $100 billion, while Qualcomm's is currently valued at about $188 billion.
-Therefore, if Qualcomm successfully acquires Intel, it will become a "giant" company in the semiconductor industry.
+Therefore, if Qualcomm successfully acquires Intel, it will become a "giant" company in the semiconductor chip industry.

 Intel headquarters in Santa Clara (northern California, USA)

-Qualcomm's Ambition
+Qualcomm's ambitions

-Late last year, after a period of launching many different processor lines based on the ARM structure (which is specialized for smartphones and tablets) for integration into laptops, Qualcomm launched the Snapdragon X Plus and X Elite platforms with performance that is not inferior to the X86-based processor lines that Intel and AMD have produced for decades.
+Late last year, after a period of launching many different processor lines based on the ARM structure (which is specialized for smartphones and tablets) to integrate into laptops, Qualcomm launched the Snapdragon X Plus and X Elite platforms with performance that is not inferior to the X86-structured processor lines that Intel and AMD have produced for decades.
 Not only that, Snapdragon X Elite and X Plus also have the advantage of saving power and integrating many AI support technologies.
 By June, the first laptop lines equipped with Snapdragon X Elite and X Plus, in collaboration with Microsoft, laid the foundation for the Copilot+ laptop line, were sold on the market, opening the era of a new generation of AI laptops.

-Positive signal for Intel
+Positive signals for Intel

-Before the news broke that Qualcomm was trying to acquire Intel, the US media reported positive signs.
+Before the news broke out that Qualcomm was trying to acquire Intel, the US media reported positive signs.
 Specifically, CEO Pat Gelsinger recently announced that the corporation had signed an agreement with Amazon Web Services (AWS - part of Amazon) to produce semiconductor chips for AWS.

 In addition, Intel will convert its foundry business into a subsidiary with an independent board of directors.
 This move is intended to create a clear separation between Intel's design and manufacturing businesses, giving foundry customers peace of mind that Intel's design teams will not have access to chip designs that partners order from Intel's foundry.
-Earlier this year, Intel announced the opening of a foundry business with the aim of meeting the needs of technology corporations such as Amazon, Microsoft, etc. to produce custom chips for AI development.
+Earlier this year, Intel announced the opening of a foundry business with the aim of meeting the needs of technology corporations such as Amazon, Microsoft, etc. to produce chips on demand for AI development.

 Source: https://thanhnien.vn/tiep-can-thau-tom-intel-qualcomm-huong-den-tham-vong-thong-tri-185240921200427878.htm